If we have courage in life, we can achieve anything.

 In this situation, I could focus on the fear of rejection.
 But that’d only make me more afraid.
 So instead I’m going to focus on the goal / reward of making this blog popular.

-Now that I’m focusing on the reward I’m able to act courageously and share some of myself with you.
-So let me link you to one of the most personal articles I’ve ever written on this blog.
+Now that I’m focusing on the reward I’m able to act courageously and share some of myself with you, which I have done above when I shared my fear of clowns).

 But hold up.